orazionelson/spider-farm/README.md

 ## Portia

-Run `twistd -n slyd` in the PORTIA_DIR/slyd directory.
+Run `twistd -n slyd` in the `PORTIA_DIR/slyd` directory.
 This will open Portia webapplication at the port 9001.
-Use it by entering `http://URL:9001/static/index.html` in the browser.
+Use it by entering `http://YOUR_URL:9001/static/index.html` in the browser.
 There is a detailed explanation of this application on its website [scrapinghub/portia](https://github.com/scrapinghub/portia)

 Once you create a project it is stored in PORTIA_DIR/slyd/data/projects/ You can deploy these projects/spiders to a scrapyd service by running `scrapyd-deploy` inside a project's directory.
-The deployment and its configuration works the same as for handwritten spiders, see below.
+The deployment and its configuration works the same as for handwritten spiders, see the next section for links to the official scrapyd documentation.
+The template for `scrapy.cfg` created by Portia for its spiders is in `PORTIA_DIR/slyd/slyd/projecttemplates.py`

 ## Scrapyd